mouseless/baked/unreleased.md

   providers for give assemblies
 - `Dotnet` feature now adds embedded and physical file providers for given entry assembly
+- Async overloads for `ShouldPass` and `ShouldFail` are now available

 ### Library Upgrades